JabRef/JabRefOnline/_faq/10_general.md

 Put a checkmark to “Listen for remote operation on port:”.
 This option allows new instances of JabRef to detect the instance already running, and pass files to that instead of opening a new window.

-## [Which version?]
-Q: Is it possible to append entries from a BibTeX file, e.g. from my web browser, to the currently opened database?
+## Q: Is it possible to append entries from a BibTeX file, e.g. from my web browser, to the currently opened database?

-A: Yes, in the upcoming version, you can use the parameter `--importToOpen bibfile`.
+A: Yes, you can use the parameter `--importToOpen bibfile`.

 ## Q: I want to link external files with paths relative to my .bib file, so I can easily move my database along with its files to another directory.
 Is this possible?